 Infarction due to small-vessel disease (eg, in diabetes)

 Rarely, this palsy results from aneurysms, tumors (eg, tentorial meningioma, pinealoma), or multiple sclerosis.
+Congenital strabismus may be a cause but was present at birth.

 Fourth cranial nerve palsy may affect one or both eyes.
 Because the superior oblique muscle is paretic, the eyes do not adduct normally.
 Patients see double images, one above and slightly to the side of the other; thus, going down stairs, which requires looking down and inward, is difficult.
 However, tilting the head to the side opposite the palsied muscle can compensate and eliminate the double images.